please-build/puku/README.md

 )
 ```

-Then add an alias to your `.plzconfig`, or if you're only donig this for your personal usage, your `.plzconfig.local`:
+Then add an alias to your `.plzconfig`, or for personal usage, your `.plzconfig.local`:
 ```
 [Alias "puku"]
 Cmd = run //third_party/binary:puku --